hylo-lang/specification/spec.md

 7. A subscript declaration may contain at most one subscript implementation of each kind.

-8. If the body of a subscript declaration is a brace statement, it is interpreted as the body of a `let` subscript implementation.

-9. An operator notation specifier defines an operator member subscript; it may only appear in a subscript declaration at type scope.

-10. A capture list may only appear in a subscript declaration at local scope.
+9. A capture list may only appear in a subscript declaration at local scope.

 ### Subscript signatures